peterdohna (SEPTEMBER 26, 1813)

 mouse' game, with the first trying to traverse the Bohemian

-Mountain passes in the Napoleon's rearguard, whereas this last tried to
+Mountain passes in the Napoleon's rearguard, whereas this last tried

-the Allied following the Trachenberg plan.
+area with the Allied following the Trachenberg plan.

 This Scenario covers a 'what if', with Napoleon closing at last the